mark1791/3D_Printing_Tools/README.md

 * Generate an STL box by the size of the printer bed for reference.
 * Convert mesh(es) to solid(s).
 * Make a transparent object.
-* Make an object's transparancy Solid.
+* Make an object's transparency Solid.
 * Show/Hide an object.
 * Change colours of objects to 11 different colours.
 * Change the color of a group of objects to a random colour.